 6. A bag contains 3 red, 7 white, and 4 black balls.
-If three balls are drawn from the bag, then find the probability that all of them are of the same color.
+If three balls are drawn from the bag, then find the probability that all of them are of the same probability that there will be exactly four letters between the R and the